sindresorhus/screenfull/readme.md

 Keep in mind that the browser will only enter fullscreen when initiated by user events like click, touch, key.

+Returns a promise that resolves after the element enters fullscreen.

 #### .exit()

 Brings you out of fullscreen.

+Returns a promise that resolves after the element exits fullscreen.

 #### .toggle()

 Requests fullscreen if not active, otherwise exits.

+Returns a promise that resolves after the element enters/exits fullscreen.

 #### .on(event, function)